A visit to

 ‘I must have been a monk in a previous life’

-Leo Ineichen might be 69 years old, but he’s still bursting with positive energy and is a regular down at the electro clubs.
+Leo Ineichen is still bursting with positive energy and is a regular down at the electro clubs.
 His philosophy?
 ‘Dance with life and life dances with you.’
 For the last twenty years, he has been living in what locals call the Dörfli – the ‘little village’ of Niederdorf that forms part of Zurich’s old town.
 His small apartment is furnished in Asian style and festooned with his own paintings.

 ‘Here, all I can hear is the bells of the Predigerkirche,’ he comments.
 He is relaxing in the courtyard of the Haus zum schwarzen Garten – the House with the Black Garden.
 This eerie name comes from an ancient legend.
 Back in the 14th century, it’s said that a black woman used to grow exotic plants on this spot.
 They were brought back from the East by a bellmaker who lived in the house at that time.
 One day, the couple slipped away from Niederdorf – but only after setting fire to the garden.